phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Trump Tweets: 239536
+#Total Number of Tweets: 757248
-#Number of Clinton Tweets: 222102
+#Number of Trump Tweets: 240040
-#Number of Sanders Tweets: 117965
+#Number of Clinton Tweets: 222335
-#Number of Rubio Tweets: 89270
+#Number of Sanders Tweets: 118107
-#Number of Carson Tweets: 46589
+#Number of Rubio Tweets: 89441
-#Number of Bush Tweets: 40593
+#Number of Carson Tweets: 46660
-#Total Number of Tweets:
+#Number of Bush Tweets: 40665
 ---
 ---